Mixing Hydrocodone with Other Medications: Effects and Dangers

 Misuse of these drugs without a prescription puts a person at risk of overdose and death.
 Medications such as Percocet and Vicodin already contain acetaminophen and combining them with more acetaminophen (Tylenol) can cause liver damage with signs and symptoms including yellowing of the skin, dark urine, stomach pain, loss of appetite, and skin blistering.

 Hydrocodone and Benadryl Drug Interactions

 Benadryl (generic name diphenhydramine) is an allergy medication that is sometimes prescribed in combination with hydrocodone.
 Certain medications, such as Tussinate, are a combination of diphenhydramine (antihistamine), phenylephrine (decongestant), and hydrocodone.
 This combination is used to reduce congestion, suppress a cough, and relieve pain.
 Both drugs can induce dizziness and drowsiness, so extreme caution is advisable, especially when driving or performing hazardous activities.
-Alcohol should be avoided when taking this medication because the interaction can be fatal.

 Mixing Muscle Relaxants and Opioid Pain Pills